 Note: The sample file format CSV contains the version of the CSV file in the top row, and sample attributes in separate columns.
-You must use a CSV file format that was downloaded from Torrent SuiteTM Software 5.2, or later.
+You must use a CSV file format that was downloaded from Torrent Suite $^{\text{TM}}$ Software 5.2, or later.
 Earlier software versions used a different format.
 To create a new CSV file, copy and paste the contents of your existing sample CSV file into the new file format.

 - b.
-Open the CSV template and enter sample information into the cells, then save it to your computer. - 3.
+Open the CSV template and enter sample information into the cells, then save it to your computer.
+See "Sample information" on page 20 for more information. - 3.
 Upload the sample file and optionally add a new Sample Set to receive the samples: - a.
 In the Import Samples section, click Select file then navigate to and upload the sample import file. - b.
 Click a Sample Set CSV file, then click Open. - c.
 Select a Sample Set to receive the samples.